egabrielse/AirbnbOptimizationProject/README.md

 min_nights = append!(boston[:,14],cambridge[:,14]);
 ```

-Using the haversine formula the following section of code builds a distance matrix, where each $\ i,j $ entry is the distance between the ith and jth Airbnb.
-Because the $\ i,j $ entry equals the $\ i,j $ entry, only half of the matrix will be filled in, and when this matrix comes into play in the model, only that half will be used.
+Using the haversine formula the following section of code builds a distance matrix, where each i,j entry is the distance between the ith and jth Airbnb.
+Because the i,j entry equals the j,i entry, only half of the matrix will be filled in, and when this matrix comes into play in the model, only that half will be used.
 This will prevent double counting of numbers, as well as speed up processing (if only by a small amount).

 ```julia